 The cottage at our farm-stay in the Southern Highlands NSW

-We meet living in Sydney when our babies where at pre-school, but now we all live in very different places.
+We meet living in Sydney when our babies were at pre-school, but now we all live in very different locations.
 Last month when I was exhibiting my artwork in the Willful exhibition, the girls planned to travel to Newcastle for the weekend to support me and celebrate.
 Things didn’t go to plan, overnight Newcastle became a COVID hotspot, and we were forced to cancel our plans for our catchup.
-We were Devo!
+We were devo!

 Instead, we hatched a new COVID safe plan to spend the weekend at the cutest farm-stay, in the middle of green rolling paddocks, country gardens blooming with daffodils and spring flowers, happy cows, chickens, and horses – all far from the madding COVID crowds on the Southern Highlands in NSW.
 (Not even COVID could stop us, patiently we waited until NSW restrictions eased).